2/19/2020

 Operator

-Your next question comes from Nick Todera from Longbow Research.
+Your next question comes from Nick Totara from Longbow Research.

 speaker

 Thanks.
-Good morning, guys.
-And congrats on great 2019 results.
+Good morning, guys, and congrats on great 2019 results.
 Thanks, Nick.
 Cliff, you talked about expanding distribution of tax in 2020, and I think you're also having some additional capacity coming up online for tax specifically in 2020.
 In your view, can you give us some sense on how should we think about overall fitness gross margin in 2020?
-We'll see that in the fourth quarter, the gross margin dipped below 50% for the first time, I believe, since 2010 or before.
+We'll see that, you know, in four quarter, gross margin dipped below 50% for the first time, I believe, since 2010 or before.
 So can you give us some color?
 How should we think about that?

 speaker